A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: The split-step methods for MV-SDEs

-Under the choice of $h$ of Theorem \ref{theo:SSTM convergence rate for MV-sde}, the quantity $1+\beta h$ is always positive.
-If $L_v< \alpha\le -\frac{1}{2}$ and $0<h< -2\frac{L_v-\alpha}{L_b+L_{\hat{b}} }$ then $\beta<0$ and thus the SSM is Mean-square contractive. \end{theorem} The proof of this result is postponed to Section \ref{sec:ProofOfStability}.
-We illustrate immediately with several numerical results the scope of our findings.
+The proof of this result is postponed to Section \ref{sec:ProofOfStability}.
+We illustrate immediately the scope of our findings with several numerical results.
 The reasoning behind the specification of the Lipschitz constants of $b$ and $\sigma$ will become apparent in the examples Section \ref{sec:contractivityCase}.
 The main motivation is to account for the contribution of the spatial and measure components separately as a way to explore the flexibility allowed by the scheme in choosing the drift coefficients $v$ and $b$.